Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Institutional background

 \subsection{The Swedish health care system}

-In Sweden, health care is mostly public and organized at the regional level.
-Within a region (such as Sk{\aa}ne), different municipalities have different health care centers (or primary care units) that house all out-patient care.
-Here, ``out-patient'' refers to all contacts with care providers that do not include at least one night's stay, i.e., it refers to all ambulatory care, such as visits to physicians, dentists, therapists, emergency care units, specialized nurses, and physiotherapists.
+In Sweden, health care is primarily public and organized at the regional level.
+Within a region (e.g., Sk{\aa}ne), different municipalities have different health care centers (or primary care units) that house all out-patient care.
+Here, ``out-patient'' refers to all contacts with care providers that do not include at least one night's stay, i.e., all ambulatory care, such as visits to physicians, emergency care, nurses, or physiotherapists.
 In addition, it covers consultations by telephone.
-Typically, a small rural municipality has only one such health care center.
-Larger cities have multiple centers. ``In-patient'' care, as opposed to out-patient care, refers to visits or spells at health centers or hospitals that include at least one night's stay.
-These are mostly overnight hospital treatments.
+Typically, a small municipality has only one health care center.
+Larger cities have multiple centers. ``In-patient'' care, as opposed to out-patient care, refers to visits at health centers or hospitals that include at least one night's stay.

-Every individual is assigned to exactly one health care center.
-This is usually the nearest center.
-Each center has a team of physicians, first-aid workers, and nurses.
-In case of a need to see a health care worker, including first-aid and emergency aid, an individual goes to the center and is helped by the next available appropriate health care worker.
+Every individual is assigned to one health care center, usually the nearest one.
+When necessary, an individual goes to the center and is helped by the next available health care worker.
 There is no path dependence in the identity of the health care worker across consecutive contacts.
-For a given contact reason, on a given day, incoming individuals are dealt with sequentially by the first available health care workers.
-Workers in the health care sector (from nurses to hospital specialists) are regional civil servants.
-The health care system is funded through a proportional regional tax on income.
-Health care usage is free, except for a small deductible which in our observation window is capped at about 80 Euro per adult person per year.
+Individuals are dealt with sequentially by the first available health care worker on a given day.
+The health care system is funded through a proportional regional income tax.
+Healthcare is free of charge, except for a small deductible capped at 900 SEK (about 117 USD) per year during our observation period.